nickzhums/app-templates-springboot-app-on-ARO/.github/GITHUB_ACTIONS_CONFIG.md

   + On th Menbers Page...click "+Select Members"

-  + On the Select Members menu..type the name of the "Service Pricicple" in the select box
+  + On the Select Members menu..type the name of the "Service Pricicpal" in the select box

   + At the bottom of the menu, click Select